-Southern Squash Casserole is loaded with tender sauteed yellow squash, cheddar, Parmesan, and sour cream, then topped with buttery cracker crumbs and baked for a delicious, comforting side dish!
+Southern Squash Casserole features tender yellow squash, cheese, and sour cream topped with buttery crackers and baked for a delicious, comforting side dish!

 I’ll be the first to admit that yellow summer squash has never been my favorite of the stereotypical Texas garden harvests.
 However, seeing as how my in-laws have a glorious and abundant stereotypical Texas garden, we end up with lots of it every summer.
 I like zucchini and have come up with numerous yummy ways to cook (and bake) it…but when it comes to yellow squash, I usually either roast it with salt and pepper or — more often than not — I simply grate it up to hide in dinner and no one is the wiser <insert evil cackle>.